 It was while he was doing a cover of Shinedown’s “If you only knew” that I knew for sure, that I fell deeper than before.
-If he only knew, if only he could read the thoughts rushing through my head; It wasn’t Shinedown’s “I’ll follow you” that caught me – no, he saved that for our wedding.
-I cried bucket-loads then as he sang about keeping me warm and promised to follow me whatever it took.
-I of course blamed the crying on the hormones caused by the reason for our rushed wedding, the reason that was then snug in her mother’s womb, taking in her dad’s singing and would one day sing a duet with him.
-The reason that was strangely absent from her dad’s side and tonight’s story-time.
+If he only knew, if only he could read the thoughts rushing through my head.
+It wasn’t Shinedown’s “I’ll follow you” that caught me – no, he saved that for our wedding.
+I cried bucket-loads then as he sang about keeping me warm and promising to follow me whatever it took.
+I of course blamed the crying on the hormones caused by the reason for our rushed wedding.
+The reason that was then snug in her mother’s womb, taking in her dad’s singing and would one day sing a duet with him.
+The reason that was noticeably absent from her dad’s side and tonight’s story-time.
 Probably working on another music project, she takes after her dad, the lucky girl.
 She didn’t get stuck with her mother’s tone-deaf genes, not like her siblings.

 When he sang about Chepchumba, I wished he was singing about me.
 I hoped.
 I wondered if I took his breath away.
 I could be wild, an angel, and a devil.
 I could be all of that, at that moment, for him.
 I would treat him right though.
 Taking his heart was okay right, as long as I gave him mine?